joseph-turner/Razor/README.md

 #Razor (cshtml) Syntax Definition for Sublime Text

+##NOTE
+Please contact me if you are interested in taking over this project.
+I never use the Razor syntax anymore so the project has gone stagnant.

 ##Overview
 Having been unable to find a Razor Syntax Definition for Razor anywhere, I decided to do this myself.